bbauska/UofM-Inter-with-JavaScript/readme.md

 to do this along with me and the picture is popping up, if things don&apos;t look right, that probably means you didn&apos;t link to the CSS correctly.
 If things aren&apos;t functioning correctly, then that means you probably didn&apos;t link to the JavaScript in the right way.
-Use that **Inspect Element** so you can look in and make sure all your files are connected.
+Use that <b>Inspect Element</b> so you can look in and make sure all your files are connected.
 But mostly realize how little code it took for me to take something that I&apos;ve created and kind of bump it up a notch by using code that somebody else created.
 That&apos;s really what the web is about.
 All of us working